freewind/chrome-ts2kt/README.md

 Kotlin JS Hello World Demo
 =======================

-Hello world from kotlin-js, it uses mocha on the backend.
+Hello world from kotlin-js.

-Run tests:
+Run:

 ```
-./gradlew test
+./gradlew clean compileKotlin2Js
+npm install -g http-server
+http-server .
 ```

-You will see test result from console.
+Open <http://localhost:8080/index.html> from your browser, you will see "Hello, Kotlin!" in console of your browser's developer panel.